How I Achieved Actual Freedom

 RICHARD: In order for a signpost to be adequate it would have to point in a particular direction and, although Gardol does not specify where exactly, one thing is for sure: it does not point towards an actual freedom from the human condition as the following is what he has to say near the end of his diatribe:

 • [Gardol]: ‘I wanted to post a warning sign somewhere near the quagmire of the AF website. (...)
 I intended to finish with sledgehammer and blowtorch, and completely repudiate the whole AF web site and enterprise.
 I intended to use the title as a meme, and to post it in different places on the internet, so that it would come up as people researched AF.
-Then I would move on with my life’. (groups.yahoo.com/group/actualfreedom/messages/1231).
+Then I would move on with my life’. (groups.yahoo.com/group/actualfreedom/message/1231).

 As Gardol also refers to a person actually free from the human condition as a [quote] ‘talking meat robot’ [endquote], and speaks of personally feeling motivated by sympathy or compassion, it does not take a genius to suss out the general direction his signpost is pointing in ... namely, 180 degrees in the opposite direction to an actual freedom from the human condition.